1905 French law on the Separation of the Churches and the State: Effects

 The 1905 law put an end to the government funding of religious groups by France and its political subdivisions.
-(The state had previously agreed to such funding in the Napoleonic Concordat of 1801 as compensation for the Revolution's confiscation of Church properties.)
+(The state had previously agreed to such funding in the Napoleonic Concordat of 1801 as compensation for the Revolution's confiscation of church properties.)
 At the same time, it declared that all religious buildings were property of the state and local governments and made available for free to the church.
 Other articles of the law included the prohibition of affixing religious signs on public buildings, and laying down that the Republic no longer names French archbishops or bishops.

+Secularization had a profound impact on church music.
+Government funding had provided a steady revenue source for funding professional musicians and installing large complex organs.
+Overnight, many choirs were disbanded and organists were forced to earn side income from teaching.
+A profound break in sacred music complexity can be found in the compositions of this time.
+Because much 19th century church music required professional forces no longer available, much of it was forgotten.

 Alsace-Lorraine is still governed by the 1801 Concordat which recognises four religions, but not secularism.
 When the 1905 legislation superseded the Concordat elsewhere in France, Alsace-Lorraine was part of the German Empire; thus, the 1905 law has never applied there.
 Similarly, the law has never been applied in the overseas Department of French Guiana as it was a colony in 1905.